 The project activities shall be financed through a financial contribution from the FCH JU and through in-kind contributions from the legal entities participating in the activities.
-The in-kind contribution from the participating legal entities shall at least match the EU contribution, i.e. the financial (cash) contribution coming from the FCH JU.
+The in-kind

-&lt;sup>14 1.
+14 1.
 Two legal entities shall be regarded as independent of each other where neither is under the direct or indirect control of the other or under the same direct or indirect control as the other.

-2. For the purposes of paragraph 1, control may, in particular, take either of the following forms:
+^{2.} For the purposes of paragraph 1, control may, in particular, take either of the following forms: